James K. Polk: Burials

 Polk's remains have been moved twice.
 After his death, he was buried in what later became Nashville City Cemetery due to a legal requirement related to his infectious disease death.
 Polk was first moved to a tomb on the grounds of Polk Place (as specified in his will) in 1850.

 Then, in 1893, the bodies of James and Sarah Polk were relocated to their resting place on the grounds of the Tennessee State Capitol in Nashville.
 In March 2017, the Tennessee Senate approved a resolution considered a "first step" toward relocating the Polks' remains to the family home in Columbia.
-Such a move would require approval by state lawmakers, the courts, and the Tennessee Historical Commission.
+Such a move would require approval by state lawmakers, the courts, and the Tennessee Historical Commission (THC).
 A year later, a renewed plan to reinter Polk was defeated by Tennessee lawmakers before being taken up again and approved, via the non-signature of Tennessee governor Bill Haslam.
 The state's Capitol Commission heard arguments over the issue in November 2018, during which the THC reiterated its opposition to the tomb relocation, and a vote was delayed indefinitely.